urbanmedia/passbolt-operator/README.md

 ### Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [leonsteinhaeuser@gmail.com].
+Please report unacceptable behavior to [leon.steinhaeuser@tagesspiegel.de].

 ### Contributing Guide